The Goonies

 Story & Plot Summary: The Goonies

-Quick Plot Summary: The Goonies is a Adventure, Comedy, Family film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1985, The Goonies is a Adventure, Comedy, Family film directed by Richard Donner.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Sean Astin.

 Story Breakdown